 Big questions require a complex set of skills to answer.

 Philosophy and Ethics at Epsom and Ewell enables students to investigate, question and debate key theological, sociological and philosophical issues; encouraging students to develop their own trails of thought using existing thinking as a starting point in order to attempt to form answers to questions like this.

 We encourage students to question and criticise views that they disagree with in a safe environment and using these skills to help support their written exam answers at GCSE and beyond.
 The skills students develop in Philosophy and Ethics help support their writing across other areas of the school whilst encouraging young learners to develop into young thinkers.

-The students study the OCR Religious Studies 9-1 GCSE Full Course.
+Current year 11 students will continue to follow the OCR Religious Studies 9-1 GCSE Full Course.
 Some areas that students are encouraged to investigate include but are not limited to: issues of life and death, medical ethics, moral issues of right and wrong, the impact of religion and the existence or non-existence of God.